-- Take note that the above chart heavily depends on the monthly spending on the relevant card (Rebates) We detail more for cashback cards here.
+- Take note that the above chart heavily depends on the monthly spending on the relevant card (Rebates) We detail more for cashback cards here and miles cards here.

 - If you are spending with different cards for miles etc, numbers will definitely be affected.

-- Regarding Salary GIRO credit, do check with your HR manager in your company whether it is under the transaction code: SALARY
+- Regarding Salary GIRO credit, do check with your HR manager in your company whether it is under the transaction code: SAL

 - Fun fact: There is no free lunch in the world, the banks are competing for our business to get more data on your salary and spending numbers to potentially up-sell you and hope you buy other banking products in the future (eg. loans, mortgages etc.)

-In addition, if you are keen to ask questions or discuss more on savings accounts and card deals, please do join our open Facebook Group where you can learn from fellow folks residing in Singapore who are all learning together.
+In addition, if you are keen to ask questions or discuss more on savings accounts and card deals, please do join our open Facebook Personal Finance community where you can learn from fellow folks residing in Singapore who are all learning together.